Cystitis is the inflammation and/or infection of the bladder and a common cause of lower urinary tract disease in cats.

 Antibiotics: If the cause is determined to be bacterial, antibiotics will be prescribed.

 Amitriptyline, which is an antidepressant and analgesia (pain killers) are two examples of medications which may help a cat with cystitis.

 Corticosteroids may be prescribed for FIC to reduce inflammation.

 How is cystitis treated at the veterinary surgery?

 Severe cases will need to be treated on an in-patient basis and may include:

-Fluid Therapy: This form of therapy is often used before catheterisation is attempted.
-It involves the feeding of fluids to the cat in order to continue to flush out the cat's urinary system (particularly the bladder).
+- Fluid therapy: This form of therapy is often used before catheterisation is attempted.
+It involves the administering of fluids to the cat in order to continue to flush out the cat's urinary system (particularly the bladder).